Albanian Orthodox Church: Autocephaly and statutes

-After Albanian independence in 1912, Fan Noli, who in 1924 would become an important political figure and prime minister of the nation, traveled to Albania, where he played an important role in establishing the Orthodox Albanian Church.
-On September 17, 1922, the first Orthodox Congress convened at Berat formally laid the foundations of an Albanian Orthodox Church and declared its autocephaly.
-Fan Noli was consecrated as Metropolitan of Durrës, (acting) Bishop of Korçë and primate of Albania, while the establishment of the Church was seen as an important development for maintaining Albanian national unity.
-At the end of the congress, the first statute of the church was approved.
+After Albanian independence in 1912, Fan Noli, who would become an important political figure and prime minister of Albania in 1924, traveled to Albania, where he played an important role in establishing the Albanian Orthodox Church.
+From September 10 to 12, 1922, the first Orthodox Congress convened in Berat, formally laying the foundations for an Albanian Orthodox Church and declaring its autocephaly.
+The Congress established a provisional ecclesiastical council to administer the church.
+Fan Noli was subsequently consecrated as Bishop of Korçë and primate of Albania, while the establishment of an autocephalous Albanian Orthodox Church was seen as an important development in maintaining Albanian national unity.
+At the end of the Congress, the first statute of the church was approved.

-The church had a second statute that amended the First Statute in a second congress gathered in Korçë on July 11, 1920.
-Also on July 11, 1920, the first Regulation of General Administration of the Church was approved.
-The Patriarchate in Constantinople recognised the independence or autocephaly of the Orthodox Albanian Church in 1937.
+In February 1929, the Holy Synod of the Albanian Orthodox Church was established, with Visarion Xhuvani as Archbishop of Albania and overseer of the Metropolis of Korçë, Agathangjel Çamçe as Metropolitan of Berat, Ambroz Ikonomi as Metropolitan of Gjirokastër, and Efthim Kosteva as assistant to the Archbishop.
+On June 29, 1929, the Second Clergy–Laity Congress was held in Korçë, where a second statute, entitled the "Statute of the Autocephalous Orthodox Church of Albania", was adopted, amending the statute approved at the Congress of Berat in 1922.
+On the same date, the Regulation of General Administration of the church was approved.
+The Ecumenical Patriarchate initially refused to recognize these acts, but subsequently entered into negotiations concerning the church's status.
+It recognized the autocephaly of the Orthodox Autocephalous Church of Albania in 1937.

-On November 26, 1950, the Parliament of Albania approved the Third Statute that abrogated the 1929 Statute.
-Such new statute required Albanian citizenship for the primate of the church in (article 4).
-With the exception of the amendments made in 1992, this statute is still in force for the church.
+On November 26, 1950, the Parliament of Albania approved the Third Statute, which abrogated the 1929 Statute.
+The new statute required Albanian citizenship for the primate of the church (Article 4).
+With the exception of amendments made in 1992, this statute remained in force for the church.

-On July 11,1992, the 1950 statute was amended and in 1996 was approved by the then-president, Sali Berisha.
-In particular, article 4 of the 1950 statute, which required Albanian citizenship for primate of the church, was no longer so.

-On November 3 and 4, 2006, at the new Monastery of St. Vlash in Durrës, there was a special Clergy-Laity Assembly of the Orthodox Autocephalous Church of Albania, attended by 257 representatives (including all clergy members).
-At this Assembly, the New Constitution (Statute) of the Church was analyzed and accept unanimously.
-On November 6, 2006, the Holy Synod approved this Constitution (Statute).
-On November 24, 2008, the Orthodox Autocephalous Church of Albania and the Council of Ministers signed an agreement according to the 1998 Albanian Constitution, for the arrangement of their reciprocal relationship.
-The agreement was ratified by the Albanian Parliament, and became law (nr.10057) on January 22, 2009.
+On July 11, 1992, the 1950 Statute was amended, and in 1996 the amendments were approved by the then-president, Sali Berisha.
+In particular, Article 4 of the 1950 Statute, which had required Albanian citizenship for the primate of the church, no longer contained this requirement.
+On November 3 and 4, 2006, at the new Monastery of St. Vlash in Durrës, a special Clergy–Laity Assembly of the Orthodox Autocephalous Church of Albania was held, attended by 257 representatives, including all clergy members.
+At the Assembly, the new Constitution (Statute) of the church was discussed and unanimously adopted.
+On November 6, 2006, the Holy Synod approved the Constitution (Statute).
+On November 24, 2008, the Orthodox Autocephalous Church of Albania and the Council of Ministers signed an agreement, pursuant to the 1998 Constitution of Albania, regulating their reciprocal relationship.
+The agreement was ratified by the Albanian Parliament and became law (No. 10057) on January 22, 2009.

 Archbishops

 The Primate of the Orthodox Autocephalous Church of Albania is also the Archbishop of Tirana and Durrës.
-The current archbishop of Tirana is Archbishop John.
+The current archbishop of Tirana is Archbishop Joani.